 General actions limitations

-- Two retries are systematically performed in case of an error.
+- Three retries are systematically performed in case of an error.
 You cannot adjust the number of retries according to the error message received.

 - The built-in Reaction event allows you to react to out-of-the-box actions (see this page).
 If you want to react to a message sent via a custom action, you need to configure a dedicated event.

 Journey versions limitations